-- 10.12.1 The finish line will be between two (2) markers described in the race instructions either afloat, on the shore, or both. - 10.12.2 The boat has finished the race when its bow crosses the finish line or the upper body of the athlete crosses the finish line if the finish line is on shore. - 10.12.3 If two (2) or more boats cross the finish line at the same time they receive the same classification.
+- 10.12.1 The finish line will be between two (2) markers described in the race instructions either afloat, on the shore, or both.
+The preferred finish is a water finish between two (2) floating markers. - 10.12.2 The boat has finished the race when its bow crosses the finish line, or the upper body of the athlete crosses the finish line if the finish line is on shore. - 10.12.3 If two (2) or more boats cross the finish line at the same time they receive the same classification.